CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode: VOP2: 27 (0x1b) for GCN 1.0/1.1; 19 (0x13) for GCN 1.2
 Opcode: VOP3A: 283 (0x11b) for GCN 1.0/1.1; 275 (0x113) for GCN 1.2
 Syntax: V_AND_B32 VDST, SRC0, SRC1
 Description: Do bitwise AND on SRC0 and SRC1, store result to VDST.
-CLAMP and OMOD modifier doesn't affect on result.
 Operation:
 ```
 VDST = SRC0 & SRC1